 - Give a child a chance to explore a how book works.

-- Provide opportunity to experience a shared excitement of books.
+- Provide an opportunity to experience a shared excitement of books.

 - Help early readers in becoming independent readers and writers.